ckaestne/seai/lectures/16_explainability/explainability.md

   - invariants (anchors)
   - counter-factual explanations
 * Data debugging with prototypes, criticisms, and influential instances
+* Consider implications on user interface design
 * Considerations for high-stakes decisions
+* Regulations may be coming